isomerpages/moe-ast-moehc/index.md

 description: Brief site description here
 image: /images/logo.svg
 permalink: /
-notification: " The gallery will be closed on 2 April from 10am to 2pm.
-We will resume normal visiting hours on 2 April from 2pm to 5pm (last entry is 4.30pm).
-Thank you for your understanding."
+notification: The gallery will be closed on 9 April from 10am to 2pm.
+We will resume normal visiting hours on 9 April from 2pm to 5pm (last entry is 4.30pm).
+Thank you for your understanding.
 sections:
   - hero:
       title: Welcome!